NorESMhub/NorESM-docs/testing/testing.rst

 serve two purposes:

 #.
 Adding more frequent component history output, additional component history streams,
-   and/or additional componetn history variables.
+   and/or additional component history variables.
 The more frequent history output is particularly important, since otherwise a short (e.g., 5-day) test would not produce any component (e.g. CAM) diagnostic output (since the default output frequency is monthly).

 #.
 Making configuration changes specific to this test, such as turning
-   on a non-default parameterization option.
+   on a non-default parameterization option or changing the coupling frequency to enable short runs.

 Testmods directories are assumed to be in the component ``cime_config/testdefs/testmods_dirs``.
 Dashes are used in place of slashes in the path relative to that directory.
 As an example, for CAM a testmod of ``outfrq9s`` is found in ``$SRCROOT/components/cam/cime_config/testdefs/testmods_dirs/cam/outfrq9s/``.
-As another exmaple, for CLM a testing of ``default`` is found in ``$SRCROOT/components/cam/cime_config/testdefs/testmods_dirs/clm/default/``.
+As another exmaple, for CTSM a testmod of ``default`` is found in ``$SRCROOT/components/cam/cime_config/testdefs/testmods_dirs/clm/default/``.

 Testmods directories can contain three types of files: